roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 - PC Case: <a target="_blank" rel="noopener" href="https://www.newegg.com/matte-black-nzxt-h-series-h510-atx-mid-tower/p/N82E16811146315">NZXT H510</a>
 - Wireless Adapter: <a target="_blank" rel="noopener" href="https://www.newegg.com/tp-link-archer-t2u-plus-usb-2-0/p/N82E16833704471">TP-Link Archer T2U Plus</a>

-The same list on PCPartsPicker can be found <a target="_blank" rel="noopener" href="https://pcpartpicker.com/user/roman-glushko/saved/8gZHGX">here</a>.
+The same list can be found on <a target="_blank" rel="noopener" href="https://pcpartpicker.com/user/roman-glushko/saved/8gZHGX">PCPartsPicker</a>.

 A few notes about the differences of my list compared to the original barebone.
 I have replaced a PSU and a cooler from the barebone following advice from Reddit users that said that changed parts are more up-to-date and modern.